msi-ris/Tutorials/rnaseq_cmd.md

 of the tutorial
 ```

+Commands that are to be entered on the command-line will begin with `%`.
+Do not
+re-enter the `%` character when you type the commands into your prompt.

 [Return to top](#top)
 ### <a name="0.2"></a> 0.2: Goals
 - Learn some fundamental bash commands for interacting with MSI systems